Tenant Satisfaction Measures

 Yes, they did.
 In response we’ve:

-Introduced new question time events which are more targeted to specific customer groups, so we can understand where we can make things better
+• Continued to hold Question Time events which are targeted to specific customer groups, so we can understand where we can make things better

 How can I find out how Watford Community Housing compared to other landlords?